Documentation

 IDE_BACKTEST_RUNNERSubprocess runner next to the Python service

-RUNTIMERuntime globals: account, chart_indicators, fundamentals / OHLCV handles
+RUNTIMERuntime globals: account, chart_indicators, qc_fundamentals, qc_fama_french (optional OHLCV handles)

 ACCOUNT_MODULEPaperAccount implementation details